IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** I'm able to shadow from UMS Web App but cannot shadow from UMS console running on my PC.
 Why?

 **A:** Shadowing from UMS Web App triggers the UMS Server to initiate a VNC session for shadowing.
 The VNC session is routed through the UMS Server.
 [IGEL KB - UMS and Devices: Secure Shadowing](https://kb.igel.com/en/universal-management-suite/12.06.100/igel-ums-and-devices-secure-shadowing-communicatio)

+- **NOTE:** If web app shadow in browser is lost / hung, then try refreshing the web page.

 **Q:** How to fix Slow VNC shadowing with 4K screens?